tedtalksbits/nextjs-pwa-template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+---

+### 3. Configuration: PWA

+a.
+To configure the PWA app name and basic meta data, you need to change the `site/config.ts` file

+- You can generate favicons using [RealFaviconGenerator](https://realfavicongenerator.net/) or any other generator, this will generate all the files you need to configure the PWA icons, splash screen, etc.
+- Place the contents in `app` folder

+b.
+All other metadata and viewport data can be configured in the `app/layout.txs` file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.